Teaching Assistant Fast Track

 - Retain staff who know your school

-- Nominate support staff who you know will thrive in the classroom
+- Nominate support staff who will thrive in the classroom

-- TAs get QTS in 1 year whilst training on-the-job
+- QTS in one year, while training on-the-job

-Nominate your Teaching Assistant for a fully-funded, salaried Training Programme to become a qualified teacher in your school.
+Nominate your TA to become a qualified teacher in your school.

 Retain talented colleagues

 Your school won’t lose a valued team member.
 Your TA will train on the job, in your school.
 They'll develop leadership skills that will make your team even stronger.

 Stay on top of recruitment

 You know your TAs well.
 Nothing proves ability more than day-to-day performance, so a headteacher can always spot a Teaching Assistant with high potential.
 That’s why we leave it up to you to nominate staff who have what it takes for TA Fast Track.

 New teachers who hit the ground running